Bless me followers, for I have sinned.

 I partially made up for that debacle by tackling Sestriere from all three sides during stage 8, so that’s something, I guess.

-The Marmotte from Bourg-d’Oissans was a ‘DNS’ – once in Briançon, I quickly realised that the days in September were too short – and too cold, but that could be dealt with – to have a fair chance of completing that, given we would need to travel back and forth as well.
+The Marmotte from Bourg-d’Oissans was a ‘DNS’ – once in Briançon, I quickly realized that the days in September were too short and too cold.

 But at least I did not have to ride in a freezing rain very often.

-And in the still open tavern they were surprised to see us, but I have never had a better omelette, coffee and pie.
+And in the still open tavern they were very surprised to see a cyclist, but I have never had a better omelette, coffee and pie.

 Because of the continuing rain, I did not descend towards Briançon that day.

-Anyway, here’s an overview of what I did manage to do.
+Anyway, here’s an overview of what I did manage to do during my Tour de France 2017:

-The numbers come from RideWithGPS, which is generally more credible regarding elevation than Strava.
-The stats per ride are calculated by Stravistix, but I’m not sure on what exactly is defined as ‘flat’ – I guess it is below 2% or something like that.
+Also, the stats per ride are calculated by Stravistix, but I’m not sure on what exactly is defined as ‘flat’.

 Keep in mind that I was on my ‘cross bike’, having tyres with a tractor profile, but the condition of the ‘road’ was such, that they didn’t help me much either.